2011 Irish presidential election: Results by constituency

+First count

 Reactions

 Fine Gael General Secretary Tom Curran called it a "bad day" for the party, adding "From early on the electorate had the view that Gay (Mitchell) was out of the race and that it was a two person race".
 Mitchell received only about one in eight votes from his previous constituency of Dublin South-Central.
 Mitchell performed considerably worse than Fine Gael's 1990 candidate Austin Currie which was one of the party's most unsuccessful election campaigns.
 Gallagher's sudden demise was compared to Devon Loch's fall at the winning post in the 1956 Grand National.
 Speaking at the RDS count centre, David Norris conceded and sent Higgins his congratulations, calling him "a bit of a maverick like myself".
 Norris mentioned on radio that he had been "collecting apologies in the newspapers" and that they "told the truth in the end".

 Higgins received a hero's welcome at a victory reception on 30 October at Eyre Square, Galway; approximately 5,000 people turned out to welcome him home.